sSharonV/Flare-On-Walkthroughs/2014/CH_1/README.md

 # Flare-On 2014 Challenge 1 Walkthrough: Decoding `dat_secret`

 Welcome to the walkthrough for solving one of the Flare-On challenges!
 In this guide, we’ll break down the process of extracting the flag hidden within a `.NET` executable.
-The challenge involves decoding a secret embedded in the binary, and we will use tools such as DnSpy and Python to reveal the flag.

 ## Table of Contents
 - [Introduction](#introduction)